SAP-samples/event-driven-integrations-codejam/exercises/02-cloudevents/README.md

 }
 ```

+> Did you notice that there is an error in the example above?
+Can you spot it? 🧐.
+It is not valid according to the schema.

 To summarise, CloudEvents is a specification for describing event data in common formats.
 The goal is to provide interoperability across services, platforms and systems.

 ## CloudEvent transport format